az-digital/arizona-bootstrap/site/content/docs/2.0/components/forms.md

 While Bootstrap will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
 Use custom JavaScript to disable the fieldset in these browsers.
 {{< /callout >}}

 ## Validation

-Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com#feat=form-validation).
+Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

 {{< callout warning >}}
-We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).
+We are aware that currently the client-side custom validation styles and tooltips are not accessible, since they are not exposed to assistive technologies.
+While we work on a solution, we'd recommend either using the server-side option or the default browser validation method.
 {{< /callout >}}

 ### How it Works